itom-project/itom/docs/userDoc/source/05_plots/imagePlots.rst

     .. index::

-.. py:function:: geometricShapesDeleted() [signal]
+.. py:function:: geometricShapeChanged(idx, shape) [signal]
     :noindex:

-    This signal is emitted when the last geometric shape has been deleted or removed.
+    This signal is emitted whenever a geometric shape has been changed (e.g. its position or form has been changed)

+    :param idx: index of the changed shape (this is the index of the second parameter 'shape')
+    :type idx: int
+    :param shape: shape that has been changed
+    :type shape: shape

     .. note::

         To connect to this signal use the following signature::

-            yourItem.connect('geometricShapesDeleted()', yourMethod)
+            yourItem.connect('geometricShapeChanged(int,ito::Shape)', yourMethod)

     .. index::